BondedMagnetSource

 Specific magnetic loading checker

 Enter a candidate specific magnetic loading, then screen whether you are still in a practical design band or already pushing into the classic “advantages and disadvantages of highly specific magnetic loading” zone.
+If your query is "how to determine magnetic loading", use this as the fast screening step after estimating Bav from your current geometry and flux assumptions.

 The public screening bands come from classical electrical-machine design references, so induction, synchronous, DC, and turbo classes do not start from the same Bav window.